College of Medicine Office of the Saskatchewan MS Clinical Research Chair

 Hannah was born in Pennsylvania where she completed her Bachelor of Science in psychobiology at Lebanon Valley College.
 During her undergraduate career, Hannah performed research in biochemistry and neural addiction labs, the latter of which sparked an interest in neuroscience research leading her to apply to neuroscience PhD programs.
 Upon being accepted to the University of Tennessee, Hannah rotated through several neurodegenerative disease research labs before having the opportunity to work with Dr. Michael Levin.
 She quickly took an interest in MS research and started her PhD thesis research in March 2015 in the Levin Lab.
 After a move to Saskatoon mid-degree, she completed her PhD in June 2019 with the support of the Dr. Walter and Mary Hader MS Research Scholarship at the University of Saskatchewan.
 Her thesis research on dysfunctional RNA binding proteins in MS and its models culminated in being awarded the John N. Whitaker Award for Best Overall Research at the 2019 Annual Meeting of the Consortium of MS Centers.
 Hannah now works as a Research Associate in the lab and whole-heartedly enjoys designing research projects and mentoring students.
 Outside of the lab, she likes staying active, cooking, traveling, and the beautiful Saskatchewan summers.

-Picture of Hya El-Baroudy
+Picture of Jay Larga

-MSc Candidate with Dr. Krishnan
+MSc Student with Dr. Levin

 Picture of Jay Patel